CaraZhou2023/Cara-s_Portfolio/README.md

-# Cara Zhou‘s Data Analytics Portfolio
 _in progress_

-**1. Analysis of the Visual Style Impact on Pets Donation’s Willingness** | April 2024
+## 1. Analysis of the Visual Style Impact on Pets Donation’s Willingness | April 2024

 **Tools & Skills:** R, Qualtrics, Survey Design, A/B Testing